Did you know that there’s a tropical rainforest located in Cornwall, in the southwest of England?

 1. The project is located in a clay pit in Cornwall

 The Eden Project is a tourist attraction and charity that aims to educate people about the relationship between human beings and plants.
-In order to achieve that, the initiators of the project built two massive domes consisting of multiple interconnected domes that house numerous plant species.
+To achieve that, the initiators of the project built two massive domes consisting of multiple interconnected domes that house numerous plant species.

 These domes were built inside an abandoned China clay pit in Bodelva, Cornwall, a county in the southwest of England.
 The closest towns in the area are St Blazey, a small town about 2 kilometers (1.2 miles) from the attraction, and St Austell, about 5 kilometers (3 miles) away.